Monday, September 29, 2008

 • If Jesus didn't minister that way, neither should we

-• If it was not envisaged in the scriptures, it's not of God
+• If it was not envisioned by the scriptures, it's not of God

 • Goofiness is not spiritual, it's just goofy

-• Only prestidigitators and illusionists need fanfares and distractions to perform their art
+• Prestidigitators and illusionists need fanfares and distractions to perform their art, legitimate ministers of Christ do not

 • No one is all that special

-• Biblically, only the megalomaniacal needed music to set the tone for ministry
+• In the Bible, only the megalomaniacal needed music to set the tone for ministry

-• When they were slain in the Spirit in the Bible, the were buried forthwith
+• When they were slain in the Spirit in the Bible, they were carried outside and buried forthwith

 • When Jesus took off his coat while ministering, he washed feet, not stoked up the crowd

-More could be said, suggest a rule or two yourself in the comments if you'd like.
-The bottom line: if a man or woman ministers outside these guidelines, he or she is fleshly at best and an out and out charlatan at worst.
-That may sound judgmental, but how many dog and pony shows are we going to be subjected to before we start making the judgments Bible believing, Spirit-filled people should able to easily.
-Or, are we so far out at sea that we cannot tell the difference between show business and ministry?
+More could be said, but the bottom line is: if a man or woman ministers outside these guidelines, he or she is fleshly at best and an out and out charlatan at worst.
+That may sound judgmental, but how many dog and pony shows are we going to be subjected to before we start exercising the discernment any Bible-believing, Spirit-filled person should be able to easily?
+Or, God forbid, are we so far out at sea that we cannot tell the difference between show business and ministry?

 Concerning Crime and Punishment

 Prisons, by and large, should be abolished.
 Criminals owe their victims, not the state.
 Those that commit crimes should be indentured to the victims of those crimes until restitution is made.
-Those too violent to put on the streets should be sentenced to death (government bears the sword not the key).
+Those too violent to put on the streets should be sentenced to death.
 Crimes that are of a personal nature should not be crimes at all.

 Concerning Economic Justice